Saturday, Aug. 23, 10am - 4pm

 Arts for All presents a fun-filled series of workshops for the entire family where creativity knows no age.
 Designed with simplicity and enjoyment in mind, each craft activity is easy to follow and perfect for creating memorable art pieces to take home.
 This year, we’re thrilled to have award-winning artist Alvin Lee curating the entire workshop series.

-Pastry Workshop by Chef Ken
+Mocktail Workshop | Chef Ken

 Art Jamming